shaeed-noordeen/aws-log-analytics-service/log_analyzer/app/README.md

 This will:

 1. create VPC + subnets + routing,
-2. run the container on **ECS Fargate**,
+2. run the container on ECS Fargate,
-3. expose it via **ALB**,
+3. expose it via ALB,
-4. front it with **CloudFront**.
+4. front it with CloudFront.

 ---

 ## 4. Design decisions

 **Workload shape (server vs function)**
-This app is a **long-running HTTP service**: it exposes `/healthz`, it must be probed by an ALB/CloudFront, and it keeps a FastAPI/uvicorn process listening on port 8080.
-That’s a **server** pattern (bind + stay up).
-Lambda is an **event** pattern (run, return, exit).
-You can wrap Lambda behind API Gateway, but then API Gateway is the server — not the function.
+This app is a long-running HTTP service: it exposes `/healthz`, it must be probed by an ALB/CloudFront, and it keeps a FastAPI/uvicorn process listening on port 8080.
+That is a server pattern (bind + stay up).
+Lambda is an event pattern (run, return, exit).
+You can wrap Lambda behind API Gateway, but then API Gateway is the server.
 For this kind of health-checked service, a container running all the time is the cleaner fit.

 **Why ECS Fargate**
 We needed to run a container inside a VPC, keep it up, register it in a target group, and not manage EC2.
 ECS Fargate gives us:

 * no EC2/AMI/patching,
 * native integration with ALB target groups and health checks,
 * private subnets + security groups,
-* a straightforward path from “CI built an image” → “run that image”.
+* a straightforward path from "CI built an image" -> "run that image".

 EKS would have been cluster overhead for one small service; EC2 would have added OS management.

 **Why ALB**
 ALB gives us:

 * a stable HTTP origin for CloudFront,
 * `/healthz` health checks,
-* the ability to lock inbound to “**only CloudFront**” using the AWS-managed prefix list,
+* the ability to lock inbound to "only CloudFront" using the AWS-managed prefix list,
-* clean mapping from URL → ECS task.
+* clean mapping from URL -> ECS task.

 **Why CloudFront**
 CloudFront sits in front because the platform task required the service to be reachable at a CloudFront URL.
 It also gives us a single public endpoint, future WAF, and the option to keep the ALB effectively private.

 **S3 read model**
-Right now we read “the latest object under a prefix”.
+Right now we read "the latest object under a prefix".
 That matches how the sample logs are written.
-We added pagination so it won’t break past 1,000 objects.
-Extending it to “latest N” or “since timestamp” is the next natural step.
+We added pagination so it will not break past 1,000 objects.
+Extending it to "latest N" or "since timestamp" is the next natural step.

 ---

 ## 5. Limitations / next steps

-* **Checkov** is in the repo but we’re **not** failing the pipeline on its findings (time-boxed).
+* Checkov is in the repo but we are not failing the pipeline on its findings (time-boxed).
-* **No static analysis** (Ruff/Bandit/SonarQube) in CI yet — should be added.
+* No static analysis (Ruff/Bandit/SonarQube) in CI yet — should be added.
-* **Terraform modules aren’t versioned** — in a real setup we’d tag `terraform_modules/` and pin envs to versions.
+* Terraform modules are not versioned — in a real setup we would tag `terraform_modules/` and pin envs to versions.
-- **No authentication on the HTTP API** – `/analyze` is open.
+* No authentication on the HTTP API — `/analyze` is open.
 In a real environment this would sit behind Cognito, an API key, or at least CloudFront signed headers.
-- **Alerting is local only** – we return `{"alert": true}` but don’t push to SNS / EventBridge / Slack.
+* Alerting is local only — we return `{"alert": true}` but do not push to SNS / EventBridge / Slack.
 Next step would be to publish alerts to SNS so ops gets notified.
-- **Single environment shown** – we wired `prod` to keep it simple.
-Normally we’d have `dev/stage/prod` workspaces or separate env folders sharing the same modules.
+* Single environment shown — we wired `prod` to keep it simple.
+Normally we would have `dev/stage/prod` workspaces or separate env folders sharing the same modules.
-- **Image/security scanning not enforced** – we build and push to ECR, but we’re not failing the pipeline on image scan / Checkov yet.
+* Image/security scanning not enforced — we build and push to ECR, but we are not failing the pipeline on image scan / Checkov yet.
-- **Modules not versioned** – `terraform_modules/` is used from source; in a team setup we’d tag module releases and pin envs to those tags.
+* Modules not versioned — `terraform_modules/` is used from source; in a team setup we would tag module releases and pin envs to those tags.